•

 Add wider support and validation for valid SHA1/256 fingerprints.

 `CertificateFingerprints.from_string()` now supports plain SHA1 and SHA256 strings (without the semicolons used in fingerprints).
 These will be converted into the correct format.
 The values are also now validated against regexes.
-This will first check the line lengths and then follow up with a pattern match.
+This will key off the pattern and information needed to optionally normalize the string and then set it, based on the length of the string provided.
+If there isn't a suitable match, ``None`` will be returned.

 Description From Last Updated